Arosian-Stagg/TF2-Binds/README.md

 P = drops your disquise without the need to attack.

-Q= auto disuise toggle, when you stop attacking you will auto disq.
+5 = auto disuise toggle, when you stop attacking you will auto disq.

+Q = Quick swap with Gun and knife, even when on sapper and disq kit.

 M3: for quick disq when not using the auto.